vatpac-technology/sops/docs/terminal/sydney.md

 #### Departures
 Voiceless coordination is in place from SY TCU to all surrounding ENR sectors (**ARL** (and subsectors) to the North and East, **YWE** (and subsectors) to the West, **BIK** (and subsectors) to the South) for aircraft assigned:
 - The lower of `F280` or the `RFL`, and tracking via a Procedural SID terminus, **with the exception of**:
-- Aircraft with ADES YWLM, which will be assigned the lower of `F130` or the `RFL`.
+- Aircraft with ADES YWLM, which will be assigned the lower of `F130` or the `RFL`, and assigned a STAR.

 Aircraft must be tracking from **SDN** or **SDS** airspace (see [Airspace Division](../../terminal/sydney/#airspace-division)).